htmfilho/htmfilho.github.io/about.md

 2. **reading and writing** - I've read and wrote so much that I feel immense pleasure during my reading and writing sessions.
 By the way, I strongly disagree with a statement in the agile manifesto that says: "_Working software over comprehensive documentation_".
-You don't use any library without documentation, do you?
+You don't have any dependencies in your project without documentation, do you?
 3. **problem solving oriented** - problems are what keep me motivated.
 When solutions come, and they always come, I fulfill my need of being useful for others.
 Part of the solution for every problem is to influence our peers